If you are like most people, you want to exercise more, eat better and become more productive. So why don’t you?

 Designing behavior is an art.

 Some would like to call it a science, but doing so would fail to acknowledge its unpredictability and variance.
-There will always be more we don’t know than we know.
+There will always be more we don’t know

 For this reason, we need to approach each design with the mindset of a scientist.
 It does not matter if we on a given day succeed or fail to complete our behavior, either way, it just becomes a data point we can collect.